WordPress/gutenberg/packages/block-editor/src/components/block-patterns-list/README.md

 #### blockPatterns

-The different block patterns that can be shown in the block patterns list.
+An array of block patterns that can be shown in the block patterns list.

 -   Type: `Array`
 -   Required: Yes

 #### shownPatterns

-Block patterns that are actually shown in the block patterns list.
+An array of shown block patterns objects.

 -   Type: `Array`
 -   Required: Yes